Select a program of interest and we’ll connect you with trade schools that match your goals.

 Houston Community College is a Public, 4-year in Houston, TX.
 Graduates gain job-ready skills that align with employer demand across TX.

-Arlington Career Institute is a Private for-profit, 2-year in Grand Prairie, TX.
+Arlington Career Institute is a Private for-profit, 2-year in Arlington, TX serving about 562 students and accredited by Accrediting Commission of Career Schools and Colleges.
 Graduates gain job-ready skills that align with employer demand across TX.

 Texas Rule: CNA training must include at least 100 hours of classroom and clinical instruction, with at least 24 of those in a supervised clinical setting.